rahul-soshte/bramble-api-flow/README.md

   * **Code:** 200 <br />
     **Content:**
-     `HTML Content for the user to put in his username and password`
+     `Open the Bramble Authorization Page for the user`

 * **Error Response:**